zifeo/terraform-openstack-rke2/README.md

 ### From v2 to v3

 ```
-# use the previous patch version (2.0.7) to setup an additional san for 192.168.42.4
+# 1. use the previous patch version (2.0.7) to setup an additional san for 192.168.42.4
 # this will become the new VIP inside the cluster and replace the load-balancer:
 source  = "zifeo/rke2/openstack"
 version = "2.0.7"
 # ...
 additional_san = ["192.168.42.4"]
-# run an full upgrade with it, node by node:
+# 2. run an full upgrade with it, node by node:
 terraform apply -target='module.rke2.module.servers["your-server-pool"]'
-# and so on for each node pool
-# you can now switch to the new major:
+# 3. you can now switch to the new major and remove the additional_san:
 source  = "zifeo/rke2/openstack"
 version = "3.0.0"
-# 1. create the new external IP for servers access with:
+# 4. create the new external IP for admin access (that will be different from the load-balancer) with:
 terraform apply -target='module.rke2.openstack_networking_floatingip_associate_v2.fip'
-# 2. pick a server different from the initial one (used to bootstrap):
+# 5. pick a server different from the initial one (used to bootstrap):
 terraform apply -target='module.rke2.module.servers["server-c"].openstack_networking_port_v2.port'
-# 3. give to that server the control of the VIP
+# 6. give to that server the control of the VIP
 ssh ubuntu@server-c
 sudo su
 modprobe ip_vs